ayu913/COVID-19-APP/README.md

 - Has a minimal user interface.

+- Can call and message to helpline number.

 - View Detailed information on all the countries in the world.

 - Information on symptoms and prevention of Covid-19.